kwameopareasiedu/polymorphui/README.md

 Getting started with PolymorphUI is the simplest thing ever:

-1. Create the config file by running `npx polymorphui init`.
-This creates a `polymorphui.config.ts` at the root of your project
+1. Running `npx polymorphui init` to create the `polymorphui.config.ts` config file at the root of your project.
 2. Define component variants in `polymorphui.config.ts`.
 This would look something like this:

    ```typescript